AndreaRibuoli/RIBY/README.md

 chroot_setup /QOpenSys/chRootRiby
 ```

-Now yum supports an option (`--installroot`) that allows us to specify a chroot (already created) as the target for our installation.
+Now, yum supports an option (`--installroot`) that allows us to specify a chroot (already created) as the target for our installation:
-We can use it to prepare the safe environment to experiment with Ruby 3.
+we will use it to prepare the safe environment to experiment with Ruby 3.